LucidityWaver/ICA40511-Keywords/Portfolio/Mobile-Apps/Learner Logbook Demo.md

 - Accessible for Android devices

 ###The Completed Application
-The completed learner driver application provides the user simple, clear layout and navigation with a splash screen and 3 distinct page types.
+My completed learner driver application features:

+- A simple, clear layout
+- Easy, centralized navigation using a splash screen and only 3 distinct page types:
   1. *The main logbook page*, displaying user information, sum total hours achieved and navigation options.
   2. *Data entry forms*, with a consistent and easy to understand design.
   3. *A 'view records' page*, for each type of record stored. (excepting the learner driver, as there is only one).
+- Specialized data entry fields better suited to mobile users
+- A modular design for flexibility

 #####Splash Page
 ![Learner Logbook Splash Page](https://github.com/LucidityWaver/ICA40511-NotesAndKeywords/blob/master/Portfolio/images/LogbookSplash.png)